jasonraimondi/jasonraimondi.com/content/posts/029_authenticating-nextjs-part-2.md

 ### Add Login API Call

-Add a login api call with Axios.
 I am using axios over fetch because, well...
 I just havent found good enough documentation on Fetch for me to understand how to use it both in a Node, and Browser context.
 Axios I am certain works with both, and works well.

+Now let's create an _postLogin_ api call with Axios.

 ```typescript
 // services/rest_service.ts